publisha/publisha.github.io/pages/shakespeareCover.md

 > **Note**: It is presumed that you have downloaded the files from the [GitHub repository here](https://github.com/publisha/shakespeare_repo).

-Your task (once you decide on your play to uses) is to design a cover with these steps:
+Your task (once you decide on the play to use) is to design a cover with the following steps:

 - Use a blank Photoshop file with the size 198mm x 129mm (portrait and 300dpi)
 - Arrange in that space the title of the play